-You’ve been a parent for nine years and you’ve seen your son progress from a helpless infant to an increasingly independent child with his own personality, but don’t worry, he still needs your help to grow into a healthy, happy adult.
+You’ve been a parent for nine years.
+You’ve seen your child progress from a helpless infant to an increasingly independent child with their own personality, but don’t worry.
+Your son or daughter still needs your help to grow into a healthy, happy adult.

-His physical skills have developed to the point where he has good body control enabling him to play sports or dance; now he can concentrate on improving his strength, skill and speed.
-He’s still growing and will need around 10 hours sleep per day.
-He may also enter puberty and this is a good time to discuss the changes he’ll experience.
-He’ll become more aware of his body image and may need help to develop the necessary self-esteem to deal with how he feels about his appearance.
-Research has shown that eating disorders can start around this age; encouraging a healthy lifestyle, modeling a positive self-image and showing you value more than his looks will help prevent this.
-You may need to talk to him about sex if you haven’t already done so; there are books and organizations that can give you advice on how to do this in an age-appropriate way.
+Your nine-year-old’s physical skills have developed to the point where they have good body control, enabling them to play sports or dance.
+Now, they can improve their strength, agility, and speed.
+They’re still growing and will need around 10 hours of sleep per day.
+They may also enter puberty, which is an excellent time to discuss the changes they’ll experience.
+Your child will become more aware of their body image and may need help to develop the necessary self-esteem to deal with how they feel about their appearance.
+Research has shown that eating disorders can start around this age; encouraging a healthy lifestyle, modeling a positive self-image, and showing you value more than your child’s looks will help prevent this.
+You may need to talk to them about sex if you haven’t already done so; many books and organizations can advise you on how to do this in an age-appropriate way.

-Socially, he’s able to form stronger, more complex peer relationships and it might be hard to keep track of who’s in favor at any given moment.
-It’s natural to gravitate towards friends of the same sex and you shouldn’t try to discourage this since he’ll still develop some healthy relationships with boys.
-Friends and social activities may become more important than anything the family is organizing.
-Peer pressure is a strong influence and self-esteem is important in overcoming any negative effects by giving him the confidence to stick to his values.
-His conscience is developing and he’ll have a strong sense of fairness and not just as events relate to him; these feelings may translate into action such as wanting to do something practical to help those less fortunate.
-While he is more capable of accepting failure, admitting to mistakes and taking responsibility for them, he may still find it difficult to admit to being wrong; he’ll learn how to do that from your example.
-He may become easily embarrassed or upset by criticism, so you need to be aware of how he may interpret what you say to him; being objective and focusing on the issue or his actions, rather than him as a person, will help.
+Your child’s conscience is developing, and they’ll have a strong sense of fairness and not just as events relate to them; these feelings may translate into action, such as wanting to do something practical to help those less fortunate.
+While they’re more capable of accepting failure, admitting mistakes, and taking responsibility for them, your nine-year-old may still find it difficult to admit to being wrong and learn from your example.
+They may become easily embarrassed or upset by criticism, so you need to be aware of how they may interpret what you say to them; being objective and focusing on the issue or their actions, rather than them as a person, will help.

-There’s a lot you can do to support him.
-His moods may change from one moment to the next and letting him know you love him, even though you might dislike his behavior, whilst setting clear, consistent boundaries will help him learn to stabilize her emotions.
-Encouraging him to discuss her concerns, showing affection and promoting a sense of responsibility, by setting chores, talking to him about spending and saving wisely or letting him run the family planner, will give him the confidence and skills he’ll need.
-It’s worth noting the safety issues may be different now, so you’ll need to talk to him about internet and mobile phone usage and the changing face of stranger danger.
+There’s a lot you can do to support your child now.
+Their moods may change from one moment to the next, and let them know you love them, even though you may dislike their behavior.
+Set clear, consistent boundaries to help them stabilize their emotions.
+Encourage your child to discuss their concerns while showing affection and promoting responsibility.
+Designate chores, talk to them about spending and saving wisely, or let them run the family planner to give them the confidence and skills they’ll need.
+It’s worth noting that safety issues may be different now, so you’ll need to talk to them about internet and mobile phone usage and the changing face of “stranger danger.”

-Your child is on his way to becoming a young man and you have a vital role in giving him a template for his behavior, moral code and view of himself that will help him grow into a happy, healthy adult.
+Your child is on their way to becoming a young man or woman, and you have a vital role in giving them a template for their behavior, moral code, and view of themselves that will help them grow into a happy, healthy adult.